savente93/snakedown/tests/rendered_no_private/test_pkg.bar.Greeter.greet.md

 greet(self) -> str

 Generate a greeting message.
-This is a method on the [[Greerter]] class.
+This is a method on the [[test_pkg.bar.Greeter]] class.
 It is distinct from the [[test_pkg.bar.greet]] function.

 Returns: